keptn-contrib/artifacthub/jmeter/0.3.0/README.md

 ## Run it

-Now the Job-Executor-Service will execute the JMeter tests whenever you trigger a delivery, e.g.,
+Now the Job-Executor-Service executes the JMeter tests whenever you trigger a delivery, e.g.,
 ```bash
 IMAGE="docker.io/keptnexamples/carts"
 VERSION=0.13.1